RichardDooling/LegalPro/Chapter_10/Chapter_10.md

 or open a checking account at the client's bank?
 Of course.

+Lawyers also form friendships with clients, either before or after the lawyer commences representation.
+The lawyer may feel she is simply helping a client out with a loan, or taking a piece of land off the client's hands.
+But when a court, or a client’s relative, or a client’s business associate comes in and examines the terms of the transaction between lawyer and client, the lawyer is judged not as a friend, but as a lawyer and *fiduciary* to the client.
+The presumption is that any unfavorable terms in the lawyer's transactions with the client were the product of *undue influence*.

 May a lawyer purchase that Picasso her client is trying to sell?
-DANGER.
+Danger.
 May she purchase property from the estate she represents?
-DOUBLE DANGER.
+Double Danger.
 With these kind of transactions, the Model Rules step in and say, essentially:
 It's impossible for a lawyer to get a great deal from his client,